Alaskan Malamute

 Share on:

-The Alaskan malamute is a member of the spitz family of dog breeds and was bred by the Inuit people to pull their sleds.
-They have a similar appearance to the Siberian husky, but when they stand side by side, the giant, fluffy malamute dwarfs the husky.
+A member of the spitz family of dog breeds and bred by the Inuit people to pull their sleds, the Alaskan Malamute is similar in appearance to the Siberian husky, but when standing side by side, the giant, fluffy Malamute dwarfs the husky.

-Alaskan malamutes love spending their time around people, including strangers, so they don’t make good guard dogs.
-Their high energy and need for near-constant attention can make caring for a malamute a bit of a handful, but with time and patience, this breed will make a wonderful companion for people of all ages.
+Alaskan Malamutes love spending their time around people, including with strangers, so they do not make the best guard dogs.
+And they do have a bit of a stubborn streak, so owners need to establish themselves as a leader at the start with gentle but consistent training.
+Furthermore, their highly energetic nature and near-constant need for attention can make them a handful, but with time and patience, this breed makes a wonderful companion for people of all ages.

 Evolution and Origins

-During the gold rush of the late 1800s, the Alaskan Malamute was used by prospectors to pull sleds loaded with supplies and equipment.
-The breed’s popularity grew as more people began to recognize their strength, endurance, and loyalty.
+During the gold rush of the late 1800s, prospectors used the Alaskan Malamute to pull sleds loaded with supplies and equipment.
+The breed’s popularity grew as people began to recognize their strength, endurance, and loyalty.
+In 1935, the American Kennel Club recognized the Alaskan Malamute as a distinct breed, and while this dog is still used for sledding, carting, and pulling heavy cargo, it now enjoys a reputation as a great family dog.

 Appearance